-А S т U V - A 5 U V 1 Community What are the connections between the landslide code info and the other codes?
+A S Т U 1 Community What are the connections between the landslide code info and the other codes?
 Are there any disconnections between codes and maps?
-Other relevant codes/provisions Other observations: 46 Multnomah County Good connections that link the landslide hazard to erosion control, watercourse, drainfields, drywells, vegetation, etc. Codes and maps seem to be linked.
+Other relevant codes/provisions Other observations: 46 Good connections that link the landslide hazard to erosion control, watercourse, drainfields, drywells, vegetation, etc. Codes and maps seem to be linked.
 Good question to ask the staff.
-Tricia: Included Multnomah County as an example in the presentation I made on October 27, 2016 at the Oregon- Washington APA conference, "Landisidies in Oregon: Integrating Science and Policy," Contact there include Adam Barber, Senior Planner.
-I will add some thoughts here.
-Multnomah County has plan areas in rural and urban areas.
-The plan areas are similarly set up with regulations; for example each includes a reference to the Hillside Development and Erosion Control (HD) section.
-In Chapter 33 that would be Section 33.5500-33.5520.The purposes of the Hillside Development and Erosion Control subdistric are to promote the public health, safety and general welfare, and minimize public and private losses due to earth movement hazarids in specified areas and minimize erosion and relate environmental damage in unincorporated Multnomah County, all in accordance with ORS 215, LCDC Statewide Planning Goal No. 7 and OAR 340-41-455 for the Tualatin River Basin, and the Multnomah County Comprehensive Frame-work Plan Policy No.14.
-It should be noted there are exemptions to the HD provisions.
-OTHER: From the DOGAMI Landside Susceptibility Overview Map of Oregon released in Feb.
-2016: About 25% of Multnomah County is categorized as "high" risk and about 5% falls into "very high."
-More detailed maps for Mult Co will be published this year.
-Hillside Development Permit: All persons proposing development, construction, or site clearing (including tree removal) on property located in hazard areas as identified on the "Slope Hazard Map", or on lands with average slopes of 25 percent or more shall obtain a Hillside Development Permit as pre-scribed by this subdistrict, unless specifically exempted by MCC 33.5510.
+The website contains three HD related links: • Hillside Development Permit Brochure (70.86 KB) • Hillside Development Permit Application (52.59 KB) This includes the HDP Form-1 • Hillside Development Permit Worksheet (107.48 KB) Tricia: I included Multnomah County as an example i Washington APA conference, "Landslides in Oregon: Barber, Senior Planner.
+I will add some thoughts here plan areas are similarly set up with regulations; for e Erosion Control (HD) section.
+In Chapter 33 that wou Development and Erosion Control subdistrict are to minimize public and private losses due to earth move environmental damage in unincorporated Multnoma Planning Goal No. 7 and OAR 340- 41- 455 for the T Frame-work Plan Policy No. 14.
+It should be noted th DOGAMI Landslide Susceptibility Overview Map of O categorized as "high" risk and about 5% falls into "ve year.
+Hillside Development Permit: All persons proposing o on property located in hazard areas as identified on percent or more shall obtain a Hillside Development exempted by MCC 33.5510.